isomerpages/nlb-learning/_singapore/LearnX Singapore.md

 .clickbox.is-mint-jade a:hover { background-color: #00b794; color: #dce5d3; }
 </style>

 What does it mean to be a Singaporean?
 Sometimes, to go forward, we have to understand the past to understand where we come from and what transpired that shaped us today.
-Learn about different facets of Singaporean way of lives in simple and accessible steps.
+Learn about different facets of Singapore in simple and accessible steps.
 Join us along the Singapore Learning Journey.

 <div class="row is-multiline">
   <div class="col is-one-third">